-There is a Crossing Guard for the intersection of Jurupa Rd and Poinsettia Pl.
+WE ONLY HAVE A CROSSING GUARD for the intersection of Jurupa Rd and Poinsettia Pl.
 Students and parents are asked to only cross at this location.

 Overall, please be patient.
 Every parent/guardian in the parking lot wants the same thing as you, to pick up a child safely.